 See Eerie Photos of a Nearly 100 Year Old Abandoned Pool in Indiana

 I don't know about you, but to me, there's something so fascinating about abandoned places.
 I love looking at photos from when people go urban exploring.
 I'm in a group on Facebook that shares a lot of abandoned cool places around the state of Indiana.
-The group is called Abandoned Central and Southern Indiana, and if you're a fan of abandoned places you'll definitely want to check it out!
+The group is called Abandoned Central and Southern Indiana, and if you're a fan of abandoned places you'll definitely want to check it out these photos!

 Recently I saw a post in the Facebook group that piqued my interest because of how incredible the photos were.
 The post was by a person named Leif LaVan, they had recently checked out the Anderson Athletic Park Pool that opened in the 1920s but closed in 2007.
 The photos they took of the pool are fascinating, and I had to share them.
 Luckily Leif gave me permission to share the photos with you!